ezrec/ucapp/io/README.md

 ### Rings

-A `ring` is simply an array of 8-bit data.
+A `ring` is simply an array of 8-bit data, of up to 64K bytes.

 #### Compiling a ucapp program to a ring.

-When `ucapp` is run with the `--dump <file.ring>` option, a dump of the CAPP before the program would have been executed will be saved to the `<file.ring>` parameter.
+When `ucapp` is run with the `-s` option, a dump of the CAPP before the program would have been executed will be saved to the `depot` in the drum/ring specified in the command line, defaulting to drum 0 ring 255.

 ```
-$ go run ./cmd/ucapp --dump hello_world.ring example/hello_world.ucapp
+$ go run ./cmd/ucapp -D depot/ -s -c example/hello_world.ucapp
-$ go run ./cmd/ucapp hello_world.ring
+$ go run ./cmd/ucapp -D depot/
 Hello World!
 ```

-### Ring File Format

-- 4-byte magic word `\xb5RNG`
-- 1-byte length of metadata including this byte (set to `8` in this version)
-- 1-byte length (as a power of 2, up to 32) of the ring.
-- 1-byte unused (set at zero)
-- 1-byte unused (set at zero)
-- 4-byte (little endian) last-written-value index.
-- The remainder is a byte array.

-## Drums

-### Drum File Format

-- 4-byte magic word `\xb5DRM`
-- 1-byte length of metadata including this byte (set to `4` in this version)
-- 1-byte length (as a power of 2, up to 32) of the CAPP.
-- 1-byte (unused, set as zero)
-- 1-byte (unused, set as zero)
-- For each ring:
-    - A `\xb5RNG` formatted ring.

 ### Executing a Drum

-To execute a drum, use the `--drum` option:
+To execute a drum, use the `-d` option, and `-r` to execute an arbitrary ring.

 ```
-$ go run ./cmd/ucapp --verbose --drum example.drum
+$ go run ./cmd/ucapp --verbose -D depot/ -d 0x1234 -r 3
-ucapp: Drum has 3 rings, executing last ring.
 This is ring 3!
 Calling ring 2...
 This is ring 2!
 Calling ring 1...
 This is ring 1!
 Hello World!